-Violence returns to New Caledonia as activists extradited

-Fresh violence sparked by New Caledonia independence activists’ extradition
+Fresh violence erupts as New Caledonia activists sent to France

 Extradition of protest leaders to France sees police vehicles burned and roads blocked in Pacific territory.

-Violence has erupted again in New Caledonia following the extradition to France of pro-independence leaders.
+Violence has erupted again in New Caledonia pro-independence activists were flown to France by authorities.

-Protesters in the French Pacific territory burned police vehicles and blocked roads overnight on Sunday after activist Christian Tein and six others were flown to France in pre-trial detention in connection with the recent violence in which nine people, including two police officers, were killed.
+Protesters in the French Pacific territory burned police vehicles and blocked roads overnight on Sunday after activist Christian Tein and six others were taken to France in pre-trial detention in connection with the recent violence in which nine people, including two police officers, were killed.

 Keep readinglist of 3 items